cwi-dis/iotsa/docs/gettingStarted.md

 After filling in the details press _Submit_ and the device will reboot.
 It should now connect to your Wifi network and you can browse to it at <http://rgbled.local/>.
 If you visit the _/led_ page you can make the LED blink or light up in a color you specify in hexadecimal (_ff0000_ for red, _00ff00_ for green, etc).
 If you have the _Hello World Server_ there is no LED to flash, but you can go to _/hello_ and enter your name, the device will then greet you by name on the homepage).

+## Status LED

+If your iotsa board has the NeoPixel LED the board will communicate exception status conditions (during normal operation the LED will be off, unless programmed differently).
+The following patterns have the following meaning:

+- _Orange_: the board is trying to connect to the configured WiFi network.
+- _Yellow (flashing)_: the board is in configuration mode (at address `192.168.4.1` on its private WiFi network) because it has not been configured yet or because its configured WiFi network is unavailable.
+- _Purple (flashing)_: the board is in configuration mode (at address `192.168.4.1` on its private WiFi network) because you asked it to go to configuration mode.
+- _Magenta (flashing)_: the board is in OTA-programming mode.
+- _Red_: the board is doing a factory reset.

 ## Programming
 To do fun things with the iotsa board you will need to do some programming, and probably some hardware construction: